© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Carn Dochan is a scheduled monument protected by Cadw under reference ME049.
 View the official record →

-Castell Carn Dochan is a medieval castle located in Meirionnydd, Wales, occupying a prominent defensive position in the Welsh uplands.
+Castell Carn Dochan is a medieval castle located in Meirionnydd, Wales, situated on elevated terrain that commands views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME049.

 Castell Carn Dochan dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Carn Dochan is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME049.